 Implement automated platform versioning

 Use tools like Figma plugins or in-house scripts to automatically generate Instagram, TikTok, YouTube, and Facebook versions from a single master design.
 This eliminates manual resizing and republishing.
+Dynamic creative optimization for mobile apps extends this concept by letting platforms test up to 10 image or video variants automatically.

 Create a lightweight QA system